The Arts Institute (GIA)

 Can I leave early?

-No, all students participate in the entire duration of the institute.
-We work very hard to structure a holistic experience and the final hours are some of the most important.
-If you’re concerned about a conflict, please contact us.
+We'd prefer it if you could stay and participate in the entire duration of the institute.
+We work very hard to structure a holistic and immersive experience and the final hours are some of the most important (trust us, you won't want to miss it!).
+If you’re concerned about a specific time conflict, please contact us.

 I have a conflict on a day during the institute.
 Is it possible for me to leave briefly and then return?